Laura Gilpin (poet): Career

 In 1976, Gilpin was awarded the Walt Whitman Award by the Academy of American Poets for her book of poems titled The Hocus-Pocus of the Universe.
 She was selected by William Stafford.
-Gilpin later wrote another book of poetry, titled The Weight of a Soul.
 Her work was also published in the magazine Poetry.
-In 1981, Gilpin became a registered nurse.
-She was a founding member of Planetree, which has been described as a "pioneering organization dedicated to humanizing patient care in hospitals".
-Gilpin worked to develop and implement hospital care centered around patients.
+Gilpin later wrote another book of poetry, titled The Weight of a Soul, which was published posthumously in 2008.